NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/other-features/redirects.md

 layout: learning-unit
 ---

-Often, you might want to set up redirects within Cloudflare.
+Often, you might want to set up redirects within Khulnasoft.

 ## Redirect a subdomain to apex domain